kubamarkiewicz/Musca-Kito/README.md

 ## Idea

 The idea is that you (a developer) work less and better.
-Musca Kito is suppose to be a base to build your own web application with CMS.
+Musca Kito is suppose to be a base to build your own web applications.
 It is developer friendly, created by developers and for developers.

 What is a framework?
 Goals of a framework: